CiscoDevNet/tr-05-aws-vpc-logs/use_case.md

 Integrating SecureX with AWS to reduce dwell time and increase efficiency
 =====================================
-Cisco SecureX AWS VPC Flow Relay
+Cisco SecureX AWS VPC Flow Relay: please read this [SecureX and Public Cloud: Amazon Web Services]( https://blogs.cisco.com/developer/securexaws01) blog post.

 ## Business Case
 SecureX is a cloud-native, built-in platform that connects our Cisco Secure portfolio and your infrastructure.
 It allows you to radically reduce dwell time and human-powered tasks.
 For SecureX, the Cisco Threat Intelligence Model (CTIM) is a Wikipedia, an abstract model that organizes data and defines data relationships.
 CTIM is of utmost importance for SecureX because it provides a common representation of threat information, regardless of whether its source is Cisco or a third party.
 In the following sections, we will dive deeper into CTIM and its components.